corridor/sqlalchemy-history/CONTRIBUTING.md

 - Make changes as per the issue you are working on and add/modify testfile(s) if you are adding new feature or fixing bugs in existing code

-- Before commiting, verify if the changes are working in your local system
+- Before committing, verify that the changes work locally.

 ```sh
 # Run tests locally